MWGitHub/quickfeed/README.md

 #QuickFeed

 QuickFeed is a feed displayer with performance in mind.
-Navigating through the site is smooth and responsive, even on slower hardware.
+Navigating through the site is smooth and responsive even on slower hardware.

 Check out a demo at [www.example.com](https://www.example.com/)